sbuyevich/dev-context-mcp-server-1/docs/indexer-configuration.md

 - `DatabasePath`: path to the SQLite database file used by the indexer.

 - `IndexerSource`: source configuration
-  - `NugetsPath`: root folder containing NuGet json configration files
   - `NugetsPath`: root folder containing NuGet JSON configuration files
   - `Documents`:
     - `RootPath`: root directory containing documentation files to index.
     - `Extensions`: array of allowed file extensions for documentation files.
 Only these extensions are indexed.

 - `NugetPackages`: list of configured NuGet sources by `Environment`
   - `Name`: unique identifier for the NuGet source.